 Digital Nomad Gender Trends in 2025: Why 93% Are Men

 In 2025, 93% of digital nomads are men, while only 7% are women.
 This stark gender gap is driven by male dominance in tech-related careers like software development (+251%), web development (+264%), and crypto (+253%).
 Women, on the other hand, are more present in creative fields like marketing (16%) and blogging (8%), but these roles represent a smaller share of the digital nomad economy.
+Digital nomad lifestyle statistics reveal not only this gender disparity but also provide insights into the daily habits, challenges, and activities of digital nomads.

 Key stats: